Francesco-Voto/react-native-biometrics-scanner/README.md

 - `BiometricUserCancelError` when user cancels the authentication
 - `BiometricPasscodeNotSetError` when a passcode is not set
 - `BiometricLockOutError` when the device is locked
-- `BiometricFallbackError` when the biometric authentication fails and the fallback is used
+- `BiometricFallbackError` when the biometric authentication fails and a fallback has to be provided
 - `BiometricPasscodeNotSetError` when passcode is not set
 - `BiometricSystemCancelError` (iOS only) when the system cancels the authentication